Learning objectives

 #| label: tbl-weights-side-by-side

-#| tbl-cap: "Donor weights from each of the four scpi weight-constraint families.
-Top 10 states by maximum absolute weight across constraints."
+#| tbl-cap: "Donor weights from each of the four scpi weight-constraint families, for the 12 donors with largest maximum absolute weight across the four constraints."

 weight_long <- map_dfr(constraints, \(name) {